Editing Map Tiles

 Basic Metatile Selection

 You can select more than one tile at a time by clicking and dragging the desired region.
 For example, it’s convenient to select the entire Pokémon Center at once.
+If your selection is too large to see, you can also resize the selection window.

 Multiple Metatile Selection

-Metatiles can also be selected from existing metatiles on the map area.
-Use the Eyedropper Tool with Tools -> Eyedropper (E), or simply click the Eyedropper button eyedropper-tool in the toolbar above the map area.
+), or simply click the button in the toolbar above the map area.
 A more powerful way to do this is to right-click on the map when using the Pencil Tool or Bucket Fill Tool.
 You can even right-click and drag to copy a region from the map.
-In this example GIF, we demonstrate how quick and easy it is to use the right-click method to copy and paint metatiles.

 Right-Click Metatile Selection